 Most disputes are not intentional but rather the result of confusion that could have been avoided by a focused discussion delineating responsibilities followed by a written agreement.
 Of course, no piece of paper will compensate for a lack of integrity or mutual respect.
 Even when the parties completely trust a “gentleman’s handshake,” without a written contract, each is taking a risk that expectations might not be fully understood.
 In the event breaching contract occurs with one or more parties, a written contract is far more enforceable in a court of law than a verbal one.
 That’s because written and signed agreements are the most reliable way to establish that a deal was actually made and what the agreed terms were.

 Written contracts don’t need to be end-all or strict if you don’t require them to be.
-If there are any disputes in the contract they can be resolved with legal intervention from attorneys like shakfehlaw.com or re-negotiated if needs be.
+If there are any disputes in the contract they can be resolved with legal intervention from attorneys like shakfehlaw.com or re-negotiated if need be.
 Amendments to an existing contract can be made so long as this is well documented and signed by all parties involved.
+It is always a good option to choose to get legal counsel on board, especially if it is likely a tough case!

 Putting the agreement in writing: